zlaski/sb1d/README.md

 Should the decompiled program reference other modules, the binaries corresponding to such modules must be present in the same folder.

-Note that `sb1d` does _not_ support the decompilation of .COB files found in the XOberon RTOS, as those are low-level (PowerPC) binaries.
+Note that `sb1d` does _not_ support the decompilation of .COB files found on the XOberon RTOS, as those are low-level (PowerPC) binaries.

 Enjoy!